SynthstromAudible/DelugeFirmware/docs/community_features.md

         - Updated `AUTOMATION VIEW` to move the Interpolation shortcut to the Interpolation pad in the first column of the Deluge grid (second pad from the top).
 Toggle interpolation on/off using Shift + Interpolation shortcut pad.
 The Interpolation shortcut pad will blink to indicate that interpolation is enabled.
-        - Updated `AUTOMATION VIEW` to remove select encoder scrolling selection of non-MIDI clip parameters.
-Select encoder is now used to fine tune non-MIDI parameter values in the `AUTOMATION VIEW EDITOR`.
         - Updated `AUTOMATION VIEW` to provide access to Settings menu (hold shift + press select encoder)
         - Updated `AUTOMATION VIEW` to provide access to the Sound menu (press select encoder)
         - Updated automatable parameter editing menu's (accessed via Sound menu or Shift + parameter shortcut) to